StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 There is also a script called `insert.sql` which will add the 50 US states to the table in the Postgres database for you.

-The file `script.txt` contains all the Linux commands to:
+The file `script.txt` contains all the Linux and psql commands to:

 - compile the program,
 - (optionally) drop the database,
 - create the database,
-- (optionally) insert the 50 US states, and
+- (optionally) insert the 50 US states, or the extra-long word list, and
 - run the program

 using Postgres as the database.